jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 Before we jump into a cookbook, let's look at creating a simple recipe.

-Log in as root into your vagrant vm and edit a file called `whatever.rb`:
+Log in as root into your Vagrant VM and edit a file called `whatever.rb`:

 ```bash
 ~/vagrant/chef-book$ vagrant ssh                                                                                                                               davedash@immacomputer